 The IDEA Task Force is uniquely positioned to impact equity within the transit arena and to advance racial equity and social justice in areas that connect to our work, but that are not the core of our work.
 Since public transit exists to connect communities, we are well-positioned to identify, engage in, and prioritize equity in areas outside of our traditional work but within the communities we serve.
-In particular, we call out policing and its relationship with our communities; the necessity of ensuring the comfort and physical safety of our riders and frontline workers; and the need for equity so members of our communities most in need of jobs, education, and community development.
+In particular, we call out policing and its relationship with our communities; the necessity of ensuring the comfort and physical safety of our riders and frontline workers; and the need for equity so members of our community who are unhoused or unstably housed as well as for those in our communities most in need of jobs, education, and community development.